otto-de/retail-api-hub-documentation/README.md

 If you have any questions, comments or require assistance, please don't hesitate to contact us and we will get back to you as soon as possible.
 As a registered supplier, open a new ticket in OTTO Supplier Connect via the Helpdesk and select the subcategory "Weitere Schnittstellen".

-Before you start the implementation, please read the [Getting Started](01_getting-started/01_introduction.md) guide.
+Before you start the implementation, please read the [Getting Started](01_getting-started) guide.

-For detailed information on how to use our API, see [About the API](02_about-the-api/01_api-operations.md).
+For detailed information on how to use our API, see [About the API](02_about-the-api).

 Please also refer to the [OTTO API Guidelines](03_api_guidelines/000_index.md).

-The OTTO Retail API specifications can be found in the [References](references) folder.
+The OTTO Retail-API specifications can be found in the [References](references) folder.

 ## This repository
-This repository contains a collection of documents and related materials for the implementation of the OTTO Retail API.
+This repository contains a collection of documents and related materials for the implementation of the OTTO Retail-API.
 Only OTTO employees are currently allowed to contribute to this repository.